sntaylor94/playwright/README.md

 ## Scripts
+- npm run test - utilize to run all tests headlessly without opening the html report automatically
-- npm run test - utilize to run all tests headlessly
+- npm run test report - utilize to run all tests headlessly and automatically open the html report
 - rpm run test visual - utilize to run all tests in UI mode